Jordan Middle School

-- Five 8th Grade Students received President’s Award for Educational Excellence and 11 received the President’s Award for Educational Achievement;
+- More than 30 students received the President’s Award for Educational Excellence and more than 70 students received the President’s Award for Educational Achievement since 2016

 - JMS Honor Chorus students performed at the Georgia Music Educators Association District 13 Honors Chorus at the University of Georgia’s Classic Center in Athens;